google/WebFundamentals/src/site/the-essentials/introduction-to-media/images/index.markdown

 include numerous images.
-(Be aware however that infinite scrolling pages need to be made [search friendly](http://googlewebmastercentral.blogspot.com/2014/02/infinite-scroll-search-friendly.html) and have other disadvantages – not least, that the page has no 'bottom'.)
+(Be aware however that infinite scrolling pages need to be made [search friendly](http://googlewebmastercentral.blogspot.com/2014/02/infinite-scroll-search-friendly.html) and have other disadvantages &ndash; not least, that the page has no 'bottom'.)

 ## Accessibility